Then and Now

 - Boneyard Almanac - Then and Now divides photographs into two periods: Then, prior to the year 2000, and Now, from 2000 through current time.
 This approach provides you the opportunity to compare and contrast over fifty years of aircraft storage at MASDC/AMARC/AMARG.

-If you're an aviation fan, an ex-military pilot, or in love with history, Boneyard Almanac will provide a highly pictorial perspective that few ever get to experience first hand.
+If you're an aviation fan, an ex-military pilot, or in love with history, the Boneyard Almanac series will provide a highly pictorial perspective that few ever get to experience first hand.
 Del's photographs are extraordinary, placing you right next to these aircraft, so close, in fact, you can almost reach out and touch them.